rrmarichal/simple-web-crawler/Readme.md

 In order to deliver this implementation on a reasonable time, some trade-offs were made.
 To make it production-ready, some other details should be addressed:

-- Thread pool - Concurrency, Parallelism

-	The concurrency level is managed by the .NET <code>ThreadPool</code>.
-For a more deterministic/configurable approach, we should control the level of parallelism.

 - Crawler strategy - Fault tolerance

-	Independently of the strategies implemented to make the crawling process more resource efficient, scenarios like node crash, network outages, low bandwidth, should be addressed by providing state management and recovery.
+	Independently of the strategies implemented to make the crawling process more resource efficient, scenarios like node crash, network outages, should be addressed by providing state management and recovery.

-- Error handling - Errors, Timeouts, Retries, Logs
+- Logs

-	Pages may be temporarily unavailable or the phisical network may fail on a high number of requests.
-Production ready apps may introduce retry mechanisms to enqueue failed requests.

-	Errors should be all tracked in a logging system with relevant context information like time, type/description, number of retries, etc.
+	Errors should be all tracked in a logging system with relevant context information like time type/description, number of retries, etc.